bajiroots/bajiroots/README.md

 # Hi there, I'm Dicky Armansyah 👋

-I'm currently a Sophomore at Politeknik Pertanian Negeri Samarinda based in Ho Chi Minh City, Vietnam.
+I'm currently a Sophomore at Politeknik Pertanian Negeri Samarinda based in Samarinda City, East Kalimantan, Indonesia.

-I mostly write Typescript and work on the web but I also enjoy writing Rust *(still learning)* as a hobby in my spare time.
+I mostly write PHP and work on the web but I also enjoy writing Rust *(still learning)* as a hobby in my spare time.

 You can find me on [LinkedIn](https://www.linkedin.com/in/dicky-armansyah-214377193/) or contact me at [dickyarmansyah007@gmail.com](mailto:dickyarmansyah007@gmail.com)